-Indonesia is a country of enormous religious and ethnic diversity.
-The more than 300 indigenous groups with their own languages and local traditions to different extents share the notion of subordination of women.
+Indonesia is a country of religious enormous and ethnic diversity.
+The more than 300 indigenous with their groups own languages and local different traditions to extents share the notion of subordination of women.

 There is a growing gap between an increasingly wealthy urban elite and the many millions of poor inhabitants of marginalized city neighbourhoods, coastal areas, far away islands and the countryside.
 The country has a secular Constitution and contains the largest Muslim population in the world; 90 % of its 265 million population adheres to Islam.
-The presence of fundamentalist Islamic groups is increasingly felt.
-In some places, they have a strong influence in law decision making processes.
+The presence of fundamentalist Islamic groups is increasingly felt.1 In some places, they have a strong influence in law decision making processes.